heapsource/fire/docs/specs/Services.v1.0.md

 	}

 **Note: The combination of route and method must be unique in the Priest Universe.**

+//////////////////////////////////////
+TODO:

+New Concepts:

+* ContextRequest: Object that is used as a common space to share info of the current request.
+Is completely separated from express.js request object to avoid conflicts.
+* Endpoint filters(acts over the endpoint itself instead of the input message and set stuff in the context of the request)
+*

+//////////////////////////////////////

 ### in(Hash)
 *Optional:* Define how the incoming message should be processed.